What Is Line Editing?

 Line editing is also sometimes called content editing.

-It is not the same thing as developmental editing (also called substantive editing), which is "big picture" editing done before the writing of the manuscript is completed—or sometimes before the writing begins.
+It's not the same thing as developmental editing (also called substantive editing), which is "big picture" editing done before the writing of the manuscript is completed—or sometimes even begun.
 I don't offer developmental editing.

-Line editing is also not the same thing as copyediting or proofreading, which I do offer.
+Line editing also isn't the same thing as copyediting or proofreading, which I do offer.

 So what IS line editing, then?

 Line editing is stylistic rather than technical.
-As your line editor, I will do all of the following:
+As your line editor, I'll do all this:

-Of course I will be mindful of what kind of document it is—nonfiction books and legal documents and business plans and academic papers shouldn't, and won't, sound the same.
+Of course, I'll be mindful of the kind of document it is—nonfiction books and legal documents and business white papers and academic papers shouldn't, and won't, sound the same.

 Return to Services & Rates

-It is not the same thing as developmental editing (also called substantive editing), which is "big picture" editing done before the writing of the manuscript is completed—or sometimes before the writing begins.
+It's not the same thing as developmental editing (also called substantive editing), which is "big picture" editing done before the writing of the manuscript is completed—or sometimes even begun.
 I don't offer developmental editing.

-Line editing is also not the same thing as copyediting or proofreading, which I do offer.
+Line editing also isn't the same thing as copyediting or proofreading, which I do offer.

 So what IS line editing, then?

 Line editing is stylistic rather than technical.
-As your line editor, I will do all of the following:
+As your line editor, I'll do all this:

 - Banish repetitiveness.
 Writers tend to overuse favorite words or phrases.